 Why?
 Because I think Dr. Jackson is right about Educator autonomy – and I think the answer to that is to help them learn the new language of professional identity, including learning what ‘autonomy’ could truly mean, and because after all, it is their profession.

-More on this in April, May and June 2021.
+More on this in December 2021 and then all through 2022.

 References and reading

 *’rewarded discussion’ is where active steps are taken to positively restate and deconstruct each idea so that the Educators hear their own or peer ideas heard being given serious consideration

 **I should note here that the meeting structure/agenda looks something like this:

 2021 The Year of Early and Middle Childhood (summary)

 The early childhood profession [includes a question – what is a profession]